2025-2026 Academic Catalog

 Introduction to basic methods of working clay using the wheel.

 VAF 253.
-Printmaking I. 3 Hours
+Introduction to Printmaking.
+3 Hours

 VAF 304.
-Drawing III.
+Advanced Drawing.
 3 Hours

 VAF 326.
-Painting II.
+Intermediate Painting.
 3 Hours

 VAF 332.
-Sculpture II.
+Intermediate Sculpture.
 3 Hours

 Continued exploration of three-dimensional concepts and materials, concentrating on wood, stone, and metal.
-Prerequisite(s): VAF 232 or permission of department chairperson.
+Prerequisites: VAF 232 or permission of department chairperson.

 VAF 333.
 Sculpture III.
 3 Hours